qzqdz/CoVer/README.md

 ![](https://img.shields.io/badge/Python-3.10-blue.svg)
 ## Overview

-This paper is accepted by DASFAA2025 as long paper.
+This work is accepted by DASFAA2025 as a long paper.

 This repository provides a **Stance Detection Framework** for efficiently detecting stances (e.g., Favor, Against, Neutral) from textual data.
 The system leverages a collaborative approach combining **Large Language Models (LLMs)** for nuanced reasoning and **Small Language Models (SLMs)** for efficient verification and classification.